microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 ### DXIL Additions

-The existing `WaveSize` value is stored as a single metadata 32-bit integer constant.
+The existing metadata `kDxilWaveSizeTag`(11) that takes only a single 32-bit integer constant is invalid in 6.8 shaders, but will continue to be supported in earlier shader model versions.

-The new metadata tag expands this to a tuple of three 32-bit integers.
+The new metadata `kDxilRangedWaveSizeTag`(23) takes a tuple of three 32-bit integers.
 These values represent all potential parameters to `WaveSize`.
 If all three values are non-zero, they represent the minimum, maximum, and preferred wave sizes respectively.